 The Physician Leadership Institute offers a wide array of programs that collectively serve physician leaders at all levels of the organization.
 These programs aim to recruit, develop and retain the talent necessary to achieve the health system’s organizational goals by developing the necessary skill sets among physicians to allow them to prosper in high visibility leadership positions.

 Associate Professor, Physical Medicine and Rehabilitation and of Molecular Medicine,

 Zucker School of Medicine

-Dr. Ona E. Bloom is director of the Laboratory of Neuroimmunology and assistant investigator at the Feinstein Institute for Medical Research.
+Dr. Ona E. Bloom is director of the Laboratory of Neuroimmunology and assistant investigator at the Feinstein Institutes for Medical Research.
 She is jointly appointed as assistant professor of Physical Medicine & Rehabilitation and of Molecular Medicine at the Zucker School of Medicine.
 Dr. Bloom also serves as the director of research for residents in the Department of Physical Medicine and Rehabilitation.

 Housing, salary & benefits

 We offer one of the most competitive benefits programs in the nation.
 Members of the house staff have a choice of plans under medical, dental, vision, supplemental short-term disability, long-term disability, supplemental life insurance/accidental death and dismemberment, and flexible spending accounts.
 All plans are eligible on the first date of employment, and the cost of coverage is largely employer-subsidized.
 In addition, the following are provided to members of the house staff:

 - Employer-paid Basic Life Insurance/AD&D at 1½ times pay up to $500,000

 - Salary continuation during disability for up to 12 weeks and 50 percent Short-Term Disability thereafter at no cost to the employee